System Patches Package¶

 Navigate to System > Packages, Available Packages tab.

-at the end of its row, then confirm, to install.
+Click Install at the end of its row

-Patches may now be managed at System > Patches.
+Once the installation finishes, Patches may be managed at System > Patches.

 Patch Settings¶

-When creating or editing a patch, the following settings are available:
+When creating or editing a Custom System Patch entry, the following settings are available:

 Text identifying the patch for reference.